Kalyan0701/FinRAG-Stock-RAG/README.md

 pip install -r requirements.txt

-Open notebook in Jupyter or VS Code and adjust dataset paths.
+Open the notebook and update dataset paths accordingly.

-⚠️ Large models like Mistral-7B require a GPU.

-Use Phi-3 Mini for CPU-friendly inference.
+Note: Running large models like Mistral-7B locally requires a GPU.
+Use Phi-3 Mini for CPU-based inference.

-💬 5.
-Using FinRAG
+5. Using FinRAG

-After loading the model and building the index, run:
+After loading the index and LLM, start the interactive mode:

 interactive_rag()

-Ask questions such as:
+You can then ask questions such as:

-“How does diversification reduce portfolio risk?”
+How does diversification reduce portfolio risk

-“What are long-term risks of investing heavily in tech stocks?”

-“What drives stock market volatility?”

-FinRAG will:

-Retrieve relevant Reddit posts, book excerpts, PDFs, or historical stock data

-Build a grounded RAG prompt

-Generate a finance-aware, evidence-backed answer
+Why is overexposure to tech stocks risky

+What factors influence long-term stock returns

+FinRAG will retrieve context, construct a grounded prompt, and generate an evidence-based answer.

-📈 6.
-Evaluation
+6. Evaluation Framework

 FinRAG includes:

-Predefined evaluation questions
+An evaluation dataset

-Multi-model comparison (Mistral, Phi, LLaMA)

-Scores computed using semantic similarity
+Automatic semantic similarity scoring

+Logs for Mistral, Phi, and LLaMA

-JSONL logs for reproducibility
+JSONL outputs for result analysis

-This helps measure:

-Answer relevance

-Grounding in source data
+Researchers can examine:

+Relevance

+Correctness

-Model consistency
+Model differences

+Stability across runs

-🛠️ 7.
-Extending the Project
+7. Extending the Project

-You can extend FinRAG by:
+Possible extensions include:

-✔ Adding More Data Sources
+Additional Data Sources

-SEC 10-K / 10-Q filings
+SEC filings (10-K, 10-Q)

-Financial news
+Financial news articles

-Macro-economic time series

-✔ Adding a Web UI
+Macroeconomic datasets

+Interfaces

-Streamlit
+Streamlit user interface

-Gradio
+Gradio chatbot application

-✔ Adding Advanced Evaluation
+Improved Evaluation

+Fact verification modules

 Hallucination detection

-Financial fact verification
+Domain-specific benchmarking

-📝 8.
-Citation
+8. Citation

-If you use FinRAG in a class project or research:
+If you use or reference this project in academic work:

 FinRAG: A Retrieval-Augmented Generation System for Stock Market Insights and Investment Strategies, University of New Haven (2025).